 |

-Evaluates the proximity to the limits of the driven axis.
+Evaluates the proximity to the limits of the axis of the inverse kinematic chain of the (manufacturing) resource.

 Separated evaluation value range for linear and circular joint axis.